 Volunteer at a community center

-Tools: The full Tool List will be determined for each location and can be found online for every registered group on their Group Page.
-Personal Items: The full Packing List is also located online for every registered group on their Group Page, but it’s pretty much what you’d expect.
+Personal Items: The full Packing List will be provided, but it’s pretty much what you’d expect.
 A twin-size air mattress and bedding for sleeping, water jugs and coolers for lunches, work gloves, and modest swimsuits and appropriate clothing.

 Safety is our top priority!